Exercise is most often associated with physical fitness...but there's more to it

 What is mental health and what are the early signs/ symptoms of it

 Mental health can be defined as a person's emotional and psychological well being.
 Many students suffering from mental health challenges often avoid social interaction.

 Many who struggle can also be challenged in other areas, such as sleeping less, struggling with an eating disorder, be low on energy, and sometimes feel hopeless and confused.

 Worse signs and symptoms include feeling delusional, having thoughts of suicide, hearing voices, or self-harming.

 There are a few things a student can do to treat their mental illness:

 - Therapy.
 Students can have one-on-one sessions with a psychiatrist who will help them get to the root of the problem.
 Psychiatrists and psychologists can help a student come up with better ways to deal with their mental health problem.

 - Medications.
-Doctors can prescribe medicine such as anxiolytics, or anti-anxiety medications, and antidepressants to students.
-While these are not a cure, and in some cases there could be a risk of becoming addicted to them, if under a doctor’s careful administration, they can provide needed help.
-If medication isn’t for you, there are studies into CBD for your mental health which might suit you better.
+Doctors can prescribe medicine such as anxiolytics, or anti-anxiety medications, and antidepressants to students, [and ketamine treatment for depression is an up-and-coming medical treatment too] While these are not a cure, and in some cases there could be a risk of becoming addicted to them, if under a doctor's careful administration, they can provide needed help.
+If medication isn't for you, there are studies into CBD for your mental health which might suit you better.